 These can occur for varying reasons such as allergies, sinus infections, and colds, to name a few.

 In my personal experience, the ear infections in myself and my children are ALWAYS a result of lingering colds.
+(Which we try to prevent by taking elderberry syrup regularly during cold and flu season.)

 Antibiotics are not always the answer